-The F5GM has simplified its electronics to make the most of the 5G modules currently on the market while minimizing the power consumption and cost.
+The 5G modem has simplified its electronics while minimizing the power consumption and cost.
 It is versatile enough to fit the different requirements specified by content production professionals in the context of this use case.
-The F5GM is shown in Figure 39.
+The modem is shown in Figure 39.